subash1587/interview/java/description.md

     throw new ApiException(UserError.NOT_AUTHORIZED, null);
 }
 ```
-* All the APIExceptions are handled using an aspect class, where exception type is checked & if its APIException , respective details are get & returned as response
+* All the APIExceptions are handled using an ControllerAdvice class, where exception type is checked & if its APIException , respective details are returned as response
 ``` java

 @ControllerAdvice